mreitschuster/RLbreakout/learning/2_model/README.md

 ## linear_schedule
 Learning rate and clip rate are defined as functions, not numbers.
 Both scale linearly down to 0 at the last timestep.
 This can be observed in tensorboard.

 ![2.3_learning_rate.png](../pictures/2.3_learning_rate.png?raw=true)

-# remarks

-Have a look at your the command line tool nvidia-smi.
-It tells you how much of you GPU memory is used.If you cannot train a model you might be out of memory.
-Check here and if necessary close some proceeses.
-I like having it update continously with the watch command:<br>
-<code>watch nvidia-smi</code><br>

-Your GPU memory will restrict how many models you can train at the same time.